 The B.S. in Athletic Training is a limited enrollment program.
 Application is made in spring of the sophomore year.
 Application forms are available online.
-Contact the Coordinator for additional information.
+Contact the Program Director for additional information.
 Application procedures to the athletic training program include:

 1. Submission of the completed application form by the deadline established for the applicable academic year to which the application applies;

 2. Submission of related documents by the deadline established for the current academic year, include:

 a.
 Completed application, including essays and related documents;

 b.
 Proof of current certification in CPR/AED for the Professional Rescuer and First Aid;

 c.
 Proof of liability insurance;

 e.
 Three (3) letters of recommendation;